mxmpl/fastcpc/README.md

   - Or launch it with `torchrun`.
 - `fastcpc extract`: extract features with a pretrained model.
 First step before ABX evaluation.

+The number of options is intentionally limited to keep the code simple.
+If you need other values than the [defaults](./src/fastcpc/config.py), create a JSON file specifying your changes and set the `$FASTCPC_CONFIG` environment variable to its path.

 To load a pretrained model:
 ```python
 from fastcpc.model import CPC